Minnie Driver Takes Aim at Ex Matt Damon: Men Like Him ''Cannot Understand What Abuse Is Like'

 Minnie Driver isn't backing down...

-After taking to Twitter to express her disbelief over her ex-boyfriend and former co-star Matt Damon's controversial sexual misconduct comments earlier in the week, the Speechless actress elaborated further during an interview with the Guardian.
+After taking to Twitter to express her disbelief over her ex-boyfriend and former Good Will Hunting co-star Matt Damon's controversial sexual misconduct comments earlier in the week, the Speechless actress elaborated further during an interview with the Guardian.

 She told the publication, "I’ve realized that most men, good men, the men that I love, there is a cut-off.
 They simply cannot understand what abuse is like on a daily level."